 The industrial process and product use (IPPU) sector includes emissions from industrial processes (e.g., cement, aluminum) and product use, which is primarily from refrigerants.
-Key measures in industrial process emissions are historical declines in uses of carbonates and CCS for cement process emissions.38
+Key measures in industrial process emissions are historical declines in uses of carbonates and CCS for cement process emissions.43

 Figure 41.
-Greenhouse Gas Emissions from Non-HFC Industrial Processes, Scenarios 1-4
+Greenhouse Gas Emissions from Non-HFC Industrial Processes, Reference (left) and Scenarios 1-4 (right)